jimburton/scrabble/chapters/Chapter5.md

 `(Game, ([Word],Int))` in the `Evaluator` monad, where the list of words is the word played and all additional words and the int is the score.
 This won't quite do for the AI version.
-We need to return the word to play as a `WordPut`, so we know where to put it.
+We need to return the `WordPut` tp play so we know where to put it.
 Although we haven't handled blanks yet, when we do we will need to know which positions in the word were originally blank, so we will have to return a list of indices too.
 Taking the updated game and the score into account, this is an awful lot